-JEE Main 2018 Offline Exam: Offline or Pen & Paper Based Examination is the written exam using pen and paper.
-The exam will be conducted on April 8, 2018.
+JEE Main 2019 Offline Exam: Offline or Pen & Paper Based Examination is the written exam using pen and paper.
+The exam will be conducted tentatively in the second week of April 2019.

 From the very beginning of your school life, you are familiar with the pen and paper exam.
 Giving written exams on paper using the pen is your habit.
 You have acquired a good reading and writing speed when it comes to the offline exam.
 This will save a lot of your time, which you can use while revising your answers.

 You can carry your test booklet home after the exam.
 Thus, you can cross check your answers and estimate your score also.

 There is no such problem of any technical glitch or connectivity issue (for example power failure) during the offline exam and thus, you will not face such kind of hurdle while taking the test.

 In JEE Main 2019 Offline Exam, you can have a look at all the questions at a time and you can decide which questions to attempt first and which ones to answer later, as per your convenience.
 You don’t need to follow any order.

 Why should you not write JEE Main 2019 Offline Mode?

 Time is consumed to fill the bubbles.
 Taken together, this is a considerable amount of time that otherwise can be used for attempting more questions or revising the answers.